What To Do In Therapy: How Talk To Your Therapist And Improve Mental Health

 Identity and self-exploration

-Therapy can offer a safe space to explore issues related to your identity.
+Therapy may offer a safe space to explore issues related to your identity.
 This may involve your cultural or religious background, your sexual orientation or gender identity, or other aspects of your identity that shape your sense of self.
 Therapy may be helpful for exploring your identity, addressing any internal conflicts, and embracing your authentic self.

 What if I have nothing to talk about in therapy?